Skip to main content

 Platelets are a component of blood that are essential to immune response.
 They act as the first line of defense and are effective against pathological processes by:

-• Releasing 10 growth factors
+• Releasing ten growth factors

 • Attracting healing cells from the blood